General Non-structure Theory

 What is the difference?
-E.g., for $\kappa=\aleph_0$, $J_{\bar a}$ instead of being countable it may be a Suslin order or Specker order.

-\begin{Claim} We can through all this section ask (a) or (a)+(b) or (a)+(b)$'$, where \begin{description} \item[(a)] replace weakly in ``weakly $\ldots$ skeleton like'' by pseudo (including the definitions) and all claims remain true; \item[(b)] restricting ourselves to $\lambda\geq 2^{<\kappa}$, we can replace linear orders by strongly $\kappa$-dense linear order (see below); \item[(b)$'$] we can demand that all our linear orders are $\theta$-stable and almost $\theta$-homogeneous, see Definition \cite[2.13]{Sh:E62}. \end{description} \end{Claim}
+E.g., for $\kappa=\aleph_0$, $J_{\bar a}$ instead of being countable it may be a Suslin order or Specker order. \begin{claim} We can through all this section ask (a) or (a)+(b) or (a)+(b)$'$, where \mn \begin{enumerate} \item[$(a)$] replace weakly in ``weakly $\ldots$ skeleton likeq" by pseudo (including the definitions) and all claims remain true; \sn \item[$(b)$] restricting ourselves to $\lambda \ge 2^{<\kappa}$, we can replace linear orders by strongly $\kappa$-dense linear order (see below); \sn \item[$(b)'$] we can demand that all our linear orders are $\theta$-stable and almost $\theta$-homogeneous, see Definition \cite[2.21=Lc73]{Sh:E62}. \end{enumerate} \end{claim}